 So, the second thing I would do after I started a healing diet is RUN to a Functional Medicine Practitioner (FMP).

 If you aren’t clear on what a FMP is check out this post to get a better idea.

-In short, they are doctors or practitioners (meaning non-doctors, but someone who still practices medicine, like a chiropractor) that work in a holistic way to build the body back up and find the root cause of disease.
+In short, they are doctors or practitioners (meaning non-doctors, but someone who still practices medicine) that work in a holistic way to build the body back up and find the root cause of disease.

 Having gone myself, I was able to uncover so many uncommon deficiencies and unearth reasons as to why a gluten free diet wasn’t the cure-all for me.

 For example, after one appointment and 3 tests (stool, saliva, and blood/urine combo) I learned the following:

 - I am deficient in vitamin B6, magnesium, folate, vitamin B12, CoQ10